new-zelind/LeverBot2/COPY.md

   * Not sure if you have Node installed?
 Run `node -v` in your terminal.
 If nothing pops up, you can install Node.js from [here](https://nodejs.org/en/).
   * Note: make sure you install the current version and add Node to your PATH variable.
 For a guide on how to do the latter, visit [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).
   * You should also be able to run the `npm -v` command.
+* SQLite 3 (v 3.33.0):
+  * This bot also utilizes SQL databases as a long-term data storage solution.
+However, you don't need to know any SQL - the `keya` package does all that for you.
+  * Note: SQLite is a bit finicky to install on Windows systems, so ensure that the package installation script runs correctly.
+  * You can install SQLite from [here](https://sqlite.org/index.html).

 ## Step 2: Create A Testing Server
 It's a good idea to make a Discord server with you and your bot so you can test it out.
 Create a new Discord server and call it whatever you want.
 Be sure to add the following channels:
 * #verification